The Spanish play rugby! Who knew?

 Spain and the Super Cup

-They compete against teams from Portugal (Los Lusitanos), Georgia (Black Lion) and Tel Aviv (Tel Aviv Heat) in pool A, while in Pool B are teams from Czechia (Bohemia Warriors), Belgium (Brussels Devils), Romania (Wolves) and the Netherlands (Delta).
+They compete against teams from Portugal (Los Lusitanos), Georgia (Black Lion) and Israel (Tel Aviv Heat) in pool A, while in Pool B are teams from Czechia (Bohemia Warriors), Belgium (Brussels Devils), Romania (Wolves) and the Netherlands (Delta).
 Russia used to field a team but they were kicked out after the Ukraine invasion.

 The whole thing is a knockout competition designed to raise the level of the club game in European countries outside the Six Nations.

-OK, something needs to happen to bridge the gap between the Six Nations and the rest of Europe.
+OK, so something needs to happen to bridge the gap between the Six Nations and the rest of Europe.
 But personally, I’m not a big fan of artificial franchises, of clubs that aren’t tied to their communities.

 Talking rugby in Spanish